 American citizens need to, in addition, choose one of the 12 pre-approved reasons for traveling to Cuba (Americans can not travel as “tourists”) and follow some simple guidelines for traveling in Cuba.

 Wrap-Up Travel To Cuba From Canada?

-Traveling to Cuba from Canada in 2023 is legal, easy, and does not have to be very expensive!
+Traveling to Cuba from Canada is legal, easy, and does not have to be very expensive!

 Whether you want to come for a pampering Caribbean resort holiday or you want to travel around and explore everything about Cuba, you can choose either with or without a guide!

 The most important thing is that you discover the beauty of Cuba and want to come to visit!

 Related blog posts: